 Live video interviews give hiring managers the chance to talk directly to candidates in a one-on-one setting that more closely resembles an in-person interview.
 Managers can see how the potential hire responds to questions and scenarios in real time, and can clarify or ask follow-up questions based on the answers the candidate provides.

 In asynchronous video interviews, hiring managers can create recorded questions for the candidate to answer, or provide a list of written questions.
-The candidate can answers questions in a more controlled setting and at their own convenience.
+The candidate can answer questions in a more controlled setting and at their own convenience.
 Recorded interviews give candidates more time to absorb each question and form their "best" possible answer.
 This form of video interviewing can help candidates who are nervous about the video interviewing process, and theoretically provides the hiring manager with a more thoughtful response.